Measure theoretic properties of large products of consecutive partial quotients: Introduction

-\end{teo01} The pressure function $P(T,\cdot)$ appearing in the Hausdorff dimension formula above and in all the theorems below will be defined in Section \ref{Section:Preleminaries}.

-From a probabilistic perspective, we may interpret partial quotients as random variables defined on $[0,1)$ (their definition of rational numbers is irrelevant for our purposes).
-These random variables are not independent, hence the Borel-Bernstein Theorem is not a trivial consequence of the Borel-Cantelli lemma.
-Moreover, the Borel-Bernstein theorem tells us that the inequality $a_n(x)\geq n\log n$ holds infinitely often for almost every number $x$ (with respect to $\leb$).
-This implies that, writing $S_n(x):=a_1(x) + \cdots + a_n(x)$, we have
+Let us adopt a probabilistic perspective and interpret partial quotients as random variables on $[0,1)$; for our purposes, their definition on rational numbers is irrelevant.
+These random variables are not independent; hence, the Borel-Bernstein Theorem is not a trivial consequence of the Borel-Cantelli Lemma (Lemma \ref{Le:BorelCantelli}).
+Moreover, the Borel-Bernstein theorem tells us that the inequality $a_n(x)\geq n\log n$ holds infinitely often for almost every number $x$ with respect to $\leb$.
+This implies that, if $S_n(x):=a_1(x) + \cdots + a_n(x)$ for $n\in\Na$, we have

-Despite not being independent and having infinite expected value, the partial quotients satisfy a weak law of large numbers.
-Khinchin \cite[\S. 4]{Khintchine1935} proved that $S_n/(n\log n)$ converges in Lebesgue measure to $\frac{1}{\log 2}$ as $n\to\infty$.
+Despite not being independent and having infinite expected value, i.e., $\int a_n\md\leb =\infty$ for all $n$, the partial quotients satisfy a weak law of large numbers: Khinchin \cite[\S. 4]{Khintchine1935} proved that $S_n/(n\log n)$ converges in Lebesgue measure to $\frac{1}{\log 2}$ as $n\to\infty$.
 Furthermore, Philipp \cite[Theorem 1]{Philipp1988} proved that there is no reasonable function $\sigma$ for which $S_n/\sigma(n)$ converges almost everywhere to a finite positive constant.
-Large partial quotients are to blame for this phenomenon.
-Certainly, Diamond and Vaaler \cite[Corollary 1]{DiamondVaaler1986} showed that convergence almost everywhere does hold for Khinchin's averaging function when omitting the largest partial quotient: for almost every $x\in [0,1)$ we have
+Large partial quotients are to blame for this phenomenon; in fact, Diamond and Vaaler \cite[Corollary 1]{DiamondVaaler1986} showed that convergence almost everywhere does hold for Khinchin's averaging function when the largest partial quotient is omitted; that is,

 This result was extended by Hu, Hussain, and Yu for sums of products of two partial quotients \cite[Theorem 1.5]{HuHussainYu2021}.
 They showed that almost every $x\in [0,1)$ satisfies